 You see now that there are two valid perspectives here.
 Both of them are right in their choices, and saying one is wrong is an unsupportable stance.

-There are more than 7 billion people in the world seeing things a lot differently compared to the next person.
-This complicates life because, instead of seeing the similarities we share, we often focus on what is different, which leads to disagreements and fights.
+When we define perspective, it is always important to consider others as well.
+There are more than 7 billion people in the world and there are people who see things in a different light.
+This complicates life because instead of seeing the similarities we share, we often focus on what is different, which leads to disagreements and fights.

 Your perspective on life determines how you relate to people, how you handle relationships and troubles, and how you live day-to-day.
 You may not realize how important your perspective on life is because we often feel that as long as other people’s opinions and decisions do not affect us, ours should not affect other people.